jairoserrano/jairoserrano/README.md

 ---
 <p align="center">
-  <i>"Transforming education and technology from the Colombian Caribbean."</i>
+  <i>"Transforming education and technology from the Caribe Colombiano."</i>
 </p>